 Alcohol isn't calorie-free, and those numbers can add up quickly!
 A single glass of wine can have as many calories as a slice of pizza.
 Moreover, alcohol can stimulate our appetite, leading to weight gain — especially around the midsection.

-Here’s the scoop on the relationship between booze and weight — and why keeping alcohol at bay might help keep those pesky pounds off!
+Here’s the scoop on the relationship between booze and weight — and why choosing not to drink might help keep those pesky pounds off!

 While a drink might make us drowsy, it can interfere with the quality of our sleep.
-Without it, we’re more likely to wake up feeling rested and refreshed.
+Choosing not to drink makes us more likely to wake up feeling rested and refreshed.
 Here’s why:

 Cutting back on alcohol can lead to notable improvements in sleep quality.
 As the effects of alcohol wear off, we might find ourselves sinking into deeper, more restful phases of sleep, waking up feeling genuinely refreshed.